hmenorjr/hmenorjr.github.io/README.md

 > **⚠️ CAUTION** </br>
 > The Blog pagination of this template is implemented using dynamic route parameters in its filename and for now this format is incompatible with SSR deploy configs, so please use the default static deploy options for your deployments.

-## Contributing

-Suggestions and pull requests are welcomed!
-Feel free to open a discussion or an issue for a new feature request or bug.

-One of the best ways of contribute is to grab a [bug report or feature suggestion](https://github.com/manuelernestog/astrofy/issues) that has been marked `accepted` and dig in.

-Please be wary of working on issues _not_ marked as `accepted`.
-Just because someone has created an issue doesn't mean we'll accept a pull request for it.

 ## License

+I used Astrofy for this.
 Astrofy is licensed under the MIT license — see the [LICENSE](https://github.com/manuelernestog/astrofy/blob/main/LICENSE) file for details.

-## Contributors
+## Credits

 <a href="https://github.com/manuelernestog/astrofy/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=manuelernestog/astrofy" />